sunilkumar-js/Lunar-Landing/README.md

 ### Naive Model ( Before training )
 <img src="/images/naive.gif" width="400" height="250"/>
-We observe that spacecraft is freely falling and crashes on to the surface
+We observe that spacecraft is freely falling and crashes on to the surface.

 ### Moderately trained Model ( After 400 episodes of training )
 <img src="/images/intermediate.gif" width="400" height="250"/>
 We observe now that spaceraft has learnt how to balance itself against freefall.
-However it is still taking longer time to amke it's way towards target pad.
-Finally it doesn't land at target pad.
+However it is still learning how to make its way to target pad.